Tom Slick: Millionaire Yeti Hunter

 Tom Slick was an all-around interesting man, but this article will be focused mainly on his exploits related to cryptozoology.

 Tom Slick was born May 9, 1916.
 His father, Thomas Slick, Sr., made a killing during the Oklahoma oil boom in the 1910s, and Slick Jr. inherited this fortune and expanded upon it after his father's death.

 Slick's initial interest in cryptozoology appeared during his time at Yale.
-In his book Tom Slick and the Search for the Yeti - a 1989 book that brought Slick's interest in cryptozoology into the mainstream public view of him - Loren Coleman speculates that Slick's interest was peaked after he read of President Roosevelt's 1928 expedition involving a giant panda.
-This ultimately led to Slick's lifelong search of undiscovered species.
+In his book Tom Slick and the Search for the Yeti—a 1989 book that brought Slick's interest in cryptozoology into the mainstream public view of him—Loren Coleman speculates that Slick's interest was peaked after he read of President Roosevelt's 1928 expedition involving a giant panda.
+This ultimately led to Slick's lifelong search for undiscovered species.